JustinLacy/JustinLacy.github.io/_posts/2023-06-21-View-from-the-Window.md

 tags: [Haiku]
 ---

-The turbulent wind
+Turbulent is wind

-The swiftly swaying branches
+Tugging branches to and fro

-Rain pours from the sky
+Tears pour from the sky

 ![_config.yml]({{ site.baseurl }}/images/IMG_1753.jpg)